 As part of this ongoing work at the state level, Jen Maguire, HSU Assistant Professor of Social Work, and Rashida Crutchfield, CSULB Assistant professor of Social Work, were commissioned by the CSU Chancellor's Office to conduct a large scale survey that was piloted originally at HSU and referred to above (Maguire, O'Neill, and Aberson, 2015); the results for the whole of the CSU have been released, and confirm the trends we've seen at HSU.
-Currently the Center for Rural Policy has completed a comprehensive evaluation of the effect that Oh SNAP has had at HSU.
-The report will be attached to our end of the year report for 18/19.
-Oh SNAP!
-Provides a model for serving food insecure college students (link: https://www.calstate.edu/AcadAff/foodsecurity.shtml).
+They are currently working on a basic needs evaluation specifically geared at COVID-19, and HSU is participating in the data collecting.
+That report will be forwarded when it is completed.

-Expected Outcomes for CalFresh Application Assistance at Key Oh SNAP!
+Expected Outcomes for CalFresh Application Assistance_at Key Oh SNAP!
 Programs

-Objective 1: Increase the number of HSU college students who experience better nutrition and health by applying for and receiving CalFresh benefits through CalFresh Application Assistance activities.
+Objective 1: Increase the number of HSU college students who experience better nutrition and health by applying for and receiving CalFresh benefits through CalFresh Application and Retention Assistance activities.

-Task Description Duration Details and outcomes 1.
-All staff, student assistants and Months All staff, student assistants, and interns will understand interns who have direct student contact will attend and participate in CalFresh outreach training events.
-1-12 the CalFresh Program and be able to offer information, de-stigmatization messages and assistance to individuals who participate in Oh SNAP!
-Programs
+Task Description Duration Duration Details and outcomes 1.
+All staff, student assistants and interns who have direct student contact will attend and participate in CalFresh outreach training events.
+Months 1-12 All staff, student assistants, and interns will understand the CalFresh Program and be able to offer information, de-stigmatization messages and assistance to individuals who participate in Oh SNAP!
+Programs 2.
+Staff will assist in Calfresh retention efforts by assisting with paperwork, faxing, and reports Months 1-12 A focus on retaining students who have already received Calfresh by including retention messaging in outreach and having specific office hours dedicated to retention.
+3. 100% of Oh SNAP! students will be offered CalFresh guidelines or changes/ de-stigmatization messages/ messages encouraging enrollment Months 1-12 At least 2,000 (adult) individuals will be screened for CalFresh eligibility Linkages will be increased between academic programs (i.e. social work, but could easily include others), Student Affairs, Financial Aid, Housing and Dining Services, the Student Health Center, and the Counseling and Psychological Services to create a safety net that provides holistic acknowledgement and support of overall student health and wellbeing, specifically food security

-2. 100% of Oh SNAP! students will be offered CalFresh guidelines or changes/ de-stigmatization messages/ messages encouraging enrollment Months 1-12 At least 2,000 (adult) individuals will be screened for CalFresh eligibility Linkages will be increased between academic programs (i.e. social work, but could easily include others), Student Affairs, Financial Aid, Housing and Dining Services, the Student Health Center, and the Counseling and Psychological Services to create a safety net that provides holistic acknowledgement and support of overall student health and wellbeing, specifically food security 3.
-Students will be offered assistance with paper applications Months 1-12 At least 1,000 students will receive assistance with completing and submitting a paper application.
+4. Students will be offered assistance with paper applications Months 1-12 At least 1,000 students will receive assistance with completing and submitting a paper application.
 This will include, but not be limited to: Students will receive help gathering the documentation required for their eligibility interview.
-In most cases this involves working with the financial aid office to access financial documentation and then faxing materials to DHHS 4.
-CalFresh educational materials will be distributed to all students through print and internet media and displayed at Oh SNAP! during all application assistance activities Months 1-12 At least 350 students will be offered nutrition education.
-CalFresh materials, including messaging about healthy cooking and/or eating and other nutrition messages will be displayed and distributed onsite and linked to the message that healthier fresh foods can be affordable through enrollment in CalFresh
+In most cases this involves working with the financial aid office to access financial documentation and then faxing materials to DHHS Calfresh educational materials will be distributed to all students through print and internet media and displayed at Oh SNAP! during all application assistance activities Months 1-12 At least 600 students will be offered nutrition education.
+CalFresh materials, including messaging about healthy cooking and/or eating and other nutrition messages will be displayed and distributed onsite and linked to the message 'that healthier fresh foods can be affordable through enrollment in CalFresh